Tale of the Fishermen & Family at Lingayen Beach

 My husband, his siblings, cousins, and I quietly introduced ourselves then quickly lent a hand at reeling in the ginormous green net that spanned at least 20 men.
 It took maybe an hour to pull in the entire thing as they were using only their bare hands (and bare feet, too!); at one point something broke so they had to make up for the loss.
 As I continued to take as many photos as they allowed me, I was in awe the whole time that I nearly cried behind the lens … I just couldn’t believe that I was a part of this beautifully rare moment that even my aunt has yet to see— and she’s lived in the area for many years.
 When they sorted through their total catch (I think about 500 kilos), we purchased more than we needed as a way to thank them for welcoming us on the catch, still they included much more in our batch than what we paid for.
 Tears.

 I hope to share more of their story as I learn it— help, Google!!
-There are so many images that I want to share so it’ll be split in to four equal posts, this is the first batch.
-(Mamiya 645AF + Portra 400 + Richard Photo Lab) P.S.
-The guy with the red bag is my husband Romie; he was holding my bag while I was holding my camera. :)
+There are so many images that I want to share: see Part 1, Part 2, and Part 3 for more amazing images.
+(Mamiya 645AF + Portra 400 + Richard Photo Lab)